EUV lithography: Single-patterning extension: anamorphic high-NA

 Sidelobes are a greater risk with stochastic variations, at a certain center-to-center distance.
 This risk is elevated due to the central obscuration in High-NA EUV systems.

 A return to extended generations of single-patterning would be possible with higher numerical aperture (NA) tools.
 An NA of 0.45 could require retuning of a few percent.
 Increasing demagnification could avoid this retuning, but the reduced field size severely affects large patterns (one die per 26 mm × 33 mm field) such as the many-core multi-billion transistor 14 nm Xeon chips. by requiring field stitching of two mask exposures.

 In 2015, ASML disclosed details of its anamorphic next-generation EUV scanner, with an NA of 0.55.
-These machines cost around USD 360 million.
+These machines cost around US$360 million.
 The demagnification is increased from 4× to 8× only in one direction (in the plane of incidence).
 However, the 0.55 NA has a much smaller depth of focus than immersion lithography.
 Also, an anamorphic 0.52 NA tool has been found to exhibit too much CD and placement variability for 5 nm node single exposure and multi-patterning cutting.

 Depth of focus being reduced by increasing NA is also a concern, especially in comparison with multi-patterning exposures using 193 nm immersion lithography: